Skip to main content

 Is Figma Make free?

 Yes, Figma Make offers a free tier.
-However, paid plans start at $0/month and unlock additional functionality for professional users.
+However, premium features unlock additional functionality for professional users.

 Who should use Figma Make?